-The 395 Express Lanes and Eads Street Interchange will offer employees and visitors a simpler way to drive to and from the Pentagon.
-Not to mention, the South Parking Lot on the Pentagon Reservation is getting a makeover.
-The South Parking Lot updates will deliver smoother travel for pedestrians, drivers or bus riders on the Pentagon Reservation.
+The 395 Express Lanes and Eads Street Interchange offer employees and visitors a simpler way to drive to and from the Pentagon.
+Not to mention, the improved South Parking Lot is delivering smoother travel for pedestrians, drivers or bus riders on the Pentagon Reservation.

 We’ve been up to a lot around the Pentagon Reservation over the last couple of years.
 Stay in the know about the latest progress and updates we’re making around the Pentagon Reservation on the News & Alerts page.
 We’ve also been up to a lot around the Pentagon Reservation over the last several years.
 You can find older updates by visiting our past announcements, too.

 Department of Defense employees can head over to the Washington Headquarters Services (WHS) Transportation CAC-enabled website for the scoop on how this project may affect parking and transportation on the Pentagon Reservation.